versx/ChuckDeviceController/docs/plugin-system/api.md

 Gets or sets a value determining whether the name and value properties include raw HTML or not.

-<a name='P-ChuckDeviceController-Plugins-DashboardStatsItem-Name'></a>
+<a name='P-ChuckDeviceController-Plugin-DashboardStatsItem-Name'></a>
 ### Name `property`

 ##### Summary

 Gets or sets the name or title of the statistic.

-<a name='P-ChuckDeviceController-Plugins-DashboardStatsItem-Value'></a>
+<a name='P-ChuckDeviceController-Plugin-DashboardStatsItem-Value'></a>
 ### Value `property`

 ##### Summary

 Gets or sets the value of the statistic.

-<a name='T-ChuckDeviceController-Plugins-DashboardTile'></a>
+<a name='T-ChuckDeviceController-Plugin-DashboardTile'></a>
 ## DashboardTile `type`

 ##### Namespace

-ChuckDeviceController.Plugins
+ChuckDeviceController.Plugin

 ##### Summary

-<a name='M-ChuckDeviceController-Plugins-DashboardTile-#ctor-System-String,System-String,System-String,System-String,System-String-'></a>
+<a name='M-ChuckDeviceController-Plugin-DashboardTile-#ctor-System-String,System-String,System-String,System-String,System-String-'></a>
 ### #ctor(text,value,icon,controllerName,actionName) `constructor`

 ##### Summary